Adults act, often unconsciously and well-intended, based on their own perspective instead of the perspective of the child.

 – Children who want to become the best version of themselves and their parents

-BE THE ADULT WHO CHILDREN DON’T NEED
+BECOME THE ADULT WHO CHILDREN DON’T NEED

 What I have observed as a professional football player, student, teacher, coach, and consultant is that adults who work with children often have the right intentions and are well qualified.
 However, despite their passion, their approach often doesn’t enable the children to realise their full potential.